Portable Air Purifiers are an Essential Supplement to HVAC Clean Air System

 Air purifiers might seem like a hefty price, but the breakdown prices of our devices shows that it’s not as much as you might think.

 Finding an air purifier that works for a reasonable price doesn’t have to be difficult.
 Having a checklist of your needs and looking at the right factors for clean air effectiveness will help you when purchasing an air purifier.

-When searching for an air purifier, you should trust HEPA filtration and clean air delivery rate (CADR) information.
+When searching for an air purifier, you should trust clean air delivery rate (CADR) information.
 CADR is measured by comparing the air purifier’s airflow and particle removal efficiency.
 Checking the ENERGY STAR website for official CADR numbers is ideal.

-Another factor to consider when choosing an air purifier is the Minimum Efficiency Reporting Values or MERV rating, which helps you determine the HEPA filter’s ability to capture particles.
+Another factor to consider when choosing an air purifier is the Minimum Efficiency Reporting Values or MERV rating, which helps you determine the a filter’s ability to capture particles.
 The higher the MERV rating, the better the filter is at capturing the smallest particles in your indoor air.

 Spending hundreds of dollars on an air purifier might seem like a big investment especially if you’re looking for an air purifier on a budget, but if you’re able to find the right one it will efficiently clean your indoor air all day every day, and last over a decade making the lifetime cost worth it.